 And then administratively burning that sucker to the ground.

-And then I said, he's going to appoint a task force, I'm at the head, he's going to declare a disaster, he's above the law, and they're going to build compact 15-minute city, high rises, 200-foot coffin apartments, because that's in the UNESG.
+And then I said he's gonna appoint a task force, them at the head, he's a declared disaster, he's above the law, and then and they're gonna build compact 15 minute city, high rises, 200 square foot coffin apartments, because that's in the UNESG, and now it's all been announced.

 And the number one thing that we are going to do immediately, and you will see this happen, is to clear out the debris.

-And, you know, it's just going to take a long time if you can do some of it, but a lot of these people I know that guy right there that's talking.
+And you know, it's just gonna take a long time if you do you can do some of it, but a lot of these people I know that guy right there that's talking.

 I know my people.

-You'll throw the stuff away and your site will look perfect within 24 hours and that's what he wants to do.
+You'll be in that thing tonight, throwing the stuff away, and your site will be it'll look perfect within twenty-four hours, and that's what he wants to do.

-He doesn't want to wait around for seven months till the city hires some demolition contractor and it's going to charge your money 25,000 dollars to do his lot.
+He doesn't want to wait around for seven months till the city hires some demolition contract and it's gonna charge him to build twenty five thousand dollars to do his lot.

-But it was actually about the speed with which people could begin cleaning debris.
+But it was actually about the speed with which uh people could begin clearing debris.

 Bass is discussing the timetable and logistics for when properties will be cleared so people can return to their homes.